jessicaldale/manager-readme/README.md

 Please invest in yourself and focus on self-improvement.
 This looks different for everyone and can be going deeper, going broader, or engaging in feedback to really listen.
 If you’re a manager, please build a peer network for yourself and keep learning and educating yourself about leadership.

 # What you can expect from me as a manager
-I deeply respect regular 1-1 time.
-It's an important part of my role and my relationship with you.
-I think it's best when these meetings have an agenda set by you.
-Come ready with some topics or anything that's on your mind.
-These don’t need to be about work updates unless you really want to talk about work.
+I deeply respect time spent together in 1-1's as I think it's crucial to get to know you, what you need and how you feel.
+I regard the time as sacred and will make sure we are meeting consistently.
+I think it's best when these meetings have an agenda set by you, so be ready with some topics to discuss or anything that's on your mind.
+I prefer they not been about project updates unless you really want to talk about work.
 This is your time!
 Please take advantage of it.

 ### Feedback